Hedde/django-networth/README.md

 #### Description

-    Adds a '_networth' and '_relative_networth' field to your model which hold information about the instance it's value.
+    Adds a '_networth' and '_relative_networth' field to your model which hold information about the instance's 'total value'.

 [![Build Status](https://travis-ci.org/Hedde/django-networth.svg?branch=develop)](https://travis-ci.org/Hedde/django-networth)